-The Month of Nissan: The Challenge of Retaining the Pesach Emunah (Faith) in Miracles By Rebbetzin Chana Bracha Siegelbaum

-By RepDetzin Chana Bracha Siegen

-Introduction

-We worked so hard to arrive at Pesach, we cleaned and scrubbed while the dust danced to the rhythm of our heavy-duty carpet beater.
-And now, it's all over....
-What can we take with us from Pesach?
-What is the message of Pesach that we need to breath into the rest of the year?
-For me, one important message of Pesach is our renewed belief in miracles.
-Even if we surely believe in Gd and in His Holy Torah, it can be difficult to integrate this belief into our personal lives, especially when things get tough.
+Pesach & Renewing our Belief in Miracles A Dvar Torah by Rebbetzin Chana Bracha Siegelbaum Director, Midreshet B'erot Bat Ayin The Challenge of Believing in Miracles when Life gets Tough Pesach is about renewing our belief in miracles.
+Even if we surely believe in Gd and in His Torah, it can be difficult to integrate this belief into our personal lives, especially when things get tough.
 Sometimes we fall into thinking that Hashem has forgotten us, allowing the negative side of darkness to have free rein.
-When we go through personal difficulties, we may be about falling so low into despair, that we think that everything is lost.
-Even when still believing that everything is from Hashem, and for the best, we may be prone to think, "It is for the best to punish me for all my multitude sins and shortcomings.
-I surely deserve that everything will end up in the worst possible way."
-We may still think we have great emunah (faith) understanding that emunah is not just the naïve belief that everything will turn out well in the end, as many things don't really turn out so well in the end.
-We all know that true emunah is to believe that even when things don't turn out well, like the Holocaust; it's still for our best.
-So we may spiral down into the negative thinking of the worst possible scenario that could happen to us, which of course in our great 'emunah' we accept would be for the best.

-Fear of the Evil Eye

-Sometimes it may be that due to selfish bragging we open ourselves to the evil eye - (ayin hara).
-The Talmud quotes Rav proclaiming that "Ninety-nine percent of those buried in the cemetery died as a result of the evil eye, and only one percent died naturally."1 However, ayin hara only affects those who believe in it, because if we look at ourselves through Hashem's eye of kindness we do not leave room for the evil eye to have any power over us.
+I recently went through a personal difficulty.
+I would say the hardest thing that ever happened to me.
+None of you should know of such agony!
+I was about to fall so low into despair, thinking that everything was lost.
+Of course, I still believed that everything was from Hashem, and for the best, yet I caught myself thinking that it was for the best to punish me for all my multitude of sins and shortcomings.
+I surely deserved that everything would end up in the worst possible way.
+I thought I still had great emunah (faith) thinking that emunah is not just the naïve belief that everything will turn out well in the end, as many things don't really turn out so well in the end.
+We all know that true emunah is to believe that even when things don't turn out well, like the Holocaust, it's still for our best.
+So I was spiraling down into the negative thinking of the worst possible scenario that could happen to me, which of course in my great "emunah" I accepted would be for the best.
+Fear of the Evil Eye I felt that due to my selfish bragging, I had opened myself to the evil eye - (ayin hara), remembering the Talmud that quotes Rav proclaiming that "Ninety-nine percent of those buried in the cemetery died as a result of the evil eve, and only one percent died naturally."1 With hindsight, I now understand why ayin hara only affects those who believe in it, because if we look at ourselves through Hashem's eve of kindness we do not leave room for the evil eve to have any power over us.
 The problem arises when we allow other people's evil eye to affect us, and we begin to look at ourselves in their negative judgmental light.
 However, as long as they are unable to affect our positive hopeful attitude towards ourselves, then we do not allow ayin hara to have any effect on us.

-Gd's Unity Transcends the World of Light and Darkness

-Negative thoughts of despair are really like idol worship because they empower the sitra acha (the side of impurity) by telling ourselves that the one and only Gd, has hidden His face and allowed evil to take over.
-This is almost like giving power to a dual Deity, the Gd of goodness and Gd forbid the god of negative darkness and evil eye, etc. The Torah teaches us to believe in One and only Gd, Whose unity overrides the world of dichotomy including good and evil, light and darkness, etc. The existence of darkness is only for the sake of illuminating the light which grows

-1 Babylonian Talmud, Baba Metzia 107b.
+Gd's Unity Transcends the World of Light and Darkness Negative thoughts of despair are really like idol worship because they empower the sitra acha (the side of impurity) by telling ourselves that the one and only Gd, has hidden His face and allowed evil to take over.
+This is almost like giving power to a dual Deity, the Gd of goodness and Gd forbid the god of negative darkness and evil eye, etc. The Torah teaches us to believe 1 Babylonian Talmud, Baba Metzia 107b.

-(011-972-2) 993-4945 info@bgrotbatagin.org www.bgrotbatagin.org brighter through contrast and counterpoint.
-This is why Israel had to go down to the very darkest most perverse place in the world - Egypt, before we could be redeemed to receive the greatest light of the Torah.2

-The Effects of Positive Thinking